vcon-dev/draft-ietf-vcon-privacy-primer/draft-ietf-vcon-privacy-primer.md

 This ensures that the inclusion or exclusion of any single individual's data does not significantly affect the outcome of the analysis and adds a level of personal data protection.
 Sometimes it is possible to reidentify the deidentified data using other available information.
 In this context, although it is often used interchangeably with the term “deidentification,” the term “anonymization” refers to the more comprehensive irreversible removal of identifiable data.
-Rigorous deidentification or anonymization techniques should be employed to ensure that reidentification is either impossible or extremely difficult.
+Rigorous deidentification or anonymization techniques are highly recommended to ensure that reidentification is either impossible or extremely difficult.

 ### Aggregation/Anonymization